asuyou/notes/01 inbox/cloud computing.md

 ---

-Cloud computing relies on virtualization significantly
+Cloud computing relies on virtualization significantly and you can see it being used in fields from web technologies to using something like google colab for running AI using shared GPUs

+The drawback however is that it can become costly, data is not always secure and if a vendor locks you in, then it becomes much more difficult to move

 ## Cloud types